Managing Organization: Hudson-Athens Lighthouse Preservation Society

 United States

 Notes: In 1982 a group of citizens from Columbia and Greene Counties formed the Hudson-Athens Lighthouse Preservation Society.
 A 20-year lease was signed in 1984 between the Lighthouse Society and the U.S. Coast Guard.
 The society is responsible for the restoration, preservation, and operation of the lighthouse.
 Tower Height: 30 Height of Focal Plane: 46 Characteristic and Range: Flashing green every 2.5 seconds, visible for 4 miles.
 Description of Tower: Sqaure brick and stone tower attached to keeper's dwelling.
+Listed on the Lighthouse Digest Doomsday List of endangered lighthouses.

 This light is operational